pulumi/docs/content/tutorials/secure-kubernetes-app-secrets-with-esc/_index.md

 - **Environment Composition**: Learn more about to effectively compose multiple environments to manage configurations across your infrastructure.
 Explore the [Pulumi documentation on environment imports](/docs/esc/environments/imports/).

-- **Managing Secrets**: Discover more about securely managing and rotating secrets with Pulumi ESC, ensuring sensitive information is handled correctly across different environments.
+- **Managing Secrets**: Learn how to securely manage and adopt dynamic, short-lived secrets on demand using Pulumi ESC, ensuring sensitive information is protected across different environments.
 Read more in the [Pulumi ESC documentation](/docs/esc/).